hchauvet/beampy/README.md

 # Beampy

-Beampy is a python tool to create slideshow in svg that can be displayed with HTML5 (tested on Firefox and Chromium)
+Beampy is a python tool to create slide-show in svg that can be displayed with HTML5 (tested on Firefox and Chromium)
 The size of slides is fixed, like in a Latex Beamer document.

-Beampy presentation output only one html file with every contents embeded.
+Beampy presentation output only one html file with every contents embedded.

+Beampy is in early stage development!

 ## Introduction

-Beampy is in between Latex beamer and html5 slideshow libraries.
+Beampy is in between Latex beamer and html5 slide-show libraries.
 It creates slides in svg format (with a bit of HTML5 for video and interactive things like Bokeh plots).